rcn-ee/tidl-api/docs/source/api.rst

     This field is used to specify the size of the device heap used for network parameters.
 The size depends on the size of the parameter binary file.
 For example, ``jsegnet21v2``'s parameter file, ``tidl_param_jsegnet21v2.bin`` is 2.6MB.
 Due to alignment reasons, the parameter heap must be 10% larger than the binary file size - in this case, 2.9MB.
 The constructor for ``Configuration`` sets PARAM_HEAP_SIZE to 9MB.
 There is one parameter heap for each instance of ``Executor`` .

-.. data:: std::size_t Configuration.EXTMEM_HEAP_SIZE
+.. data:: std::size_t Configuration.NETWORK_HEAP_SIZE

     This field is used to specify the size of the device heap used for all allocations other than network parameters.
-The constructor for ``Configuration`` sets EXTMEM_HEAP_SIZE to 64MB.
+The constructor for ``Configuration`` sets NETWORK_HEAP_SIZE to 64MB.
 There is one external memory heap for each instance of ``ExecutionObject``

 Debug
 +++++